keesma/Intergas-Central-Heating-Monitor-Homie/README.md

   It has been built for an esp8266.
   The central heating status is sent through MQTT to a central system (MQTT broker).

-* Beta version: This version has been tested for several weeks on a breadboard with an Intergas Prestige CW6.
+* Pre-release: This version has first been tested for several weeks on a breadboard with an Intergas Prestige CW6.
+It has run stable for some weeks.

 * Configuration
   The following needs to be configured (see config.h):